flechnical/PatBot/README.md

 ![npm install](https://user-images.githubusercontent.com/3502217/57024312-924b0500-6c34-11e9-812c-403c953292ba.png)

 You will notice we have a new "package-lock.json"-file and a U next to it.
-Also the Y on the left has a 1 in it.
+Also the Y on the left has a 1 on it.
 This just means that we have made changes to the code.
 We can safely ignore this as it would only matter if we wanted to share the code with others to collaborate.

 ![git changes](https://user-images.githubusercontent.com/3502217/57024324-9545f580-6c34-11e9-9773-f9f8c4cc5cdc.png)